joshgerdes/jekyll-uno/_posts/2022-01-21-application-security-groups-in-microsoft-azure.md

 There are a few things to be mindful of:

 * Azure Application Security Groups are Virtual Network-specific, so they can work to allow resources across subnets, but not in separate Virtual Networks, even if they have peered.
-* As with most Azure resources, there are Subscription level[ limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits?toc=/azure/virtual-network/toc.json#azure-resource-manager-virtual-networking-limits "Networking limits - Azure Resource Manager"); you cannot have more than 3,000 Azure Application Security groups in a single subscription and region.
+* As with most Azure resources, there are Subscription level[ limits](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits?toc=/azure/virtual-network/toc.json#azure-resource-manager-virtual-networking-limits "Networking limits - Azure Resource Manager"){:target="_blank"}; you cannot have more than 3,000 Azure Application Security groups in a single subscription and region.
 * The rules that specify an application security group as the source or destination are only applied to the network interfaces that are members of the application security group; this does not affect anything not in this group, even though your Network Security Group is based on the subnet.
 * You can assign more than one Application Security group to a resource